-Summit Institute Apprenticeship is an intensive, two-year program offering significant hands-on ministry experience, weekly training, and mentorship by seasoned church leadership.
+Summit Institute Residency is an intensive, two-year program offering significant hands-on ministry experience, weekly training, and mentorship by seasoned church leadership.
 Our desire is to develop ministry leaders for the local church: men and women who have a passion for reaching this world with the Gospel of Jesus Christ.

 This is more than an internship.
 You’ll operate as a member of the Summit staff, receive training from national/international experts, and be given significant responsibility.
 A training environment has been created which will complement your theological education and enable you to climb new heights as you develop character, leadership, and ministry skills.